 Situated on the eastern tip of the USA, Maryland is one of the smallest states in the country.
 However, what it lacks in size it more than makes up for in population numbers and density.
 Overall, this is one of the busiest and most bustling areas in the union.
-As of 2016, Maryland has an estimated population that just exceeds 6 million.

 The last set of confirmed population figures occurred during the 2010 Census, showing there were 5,773,552 people living in Maryland -- a rise of 9% from the figures declared in 2000.
 Further estimates continue to suggest that the population of Maryland in 2016 is 6,006,401.
 Maryland also has a healthy population growth rate of 0.96%, which ranks 20th in the country.

 With a surface area of just 12,407 square miles, (32,133 square kilometers), Maryland is only the 42nd largest state in the USA in terms of land mass.
 It is, however, one of the most populous and most densely populated states in the whole country.
 A 2016 estimate of the population places just over 6 million people in the state, which makes it the 19th most populous state in the country.

 Looking at those numbers, it isn’t hard to establish that this must be a very densely populated area indeed.
 In fact, there are about 594 people per square mile in Maryland.
 This population density makes Maryland the 5th most densely populated state in the USA.

 Montgomery County is the most populated county in the state with 1.04 million residents, while Kent County was the least populated with just 19,787 residents, according to the 2015 Census estimates.
 Southern Maryland has grown faster than the rest of the region with a 21% increase between 2000 and 2010, compared to just 9% for the state as a whole.
 Most of the state's population lives in the central area of the state in the Washington and Baltimore metropolitan areas, while the Eastern Shore remains rural.